Click on title to download free, full text copies

 - Public Engagement Exhibitions & talks, ‘Coma and Consciousness’ event, Cardiff

-- Consultation day (co-organised with INPA)
+- Consultation on the BMA/RCP guidelines (co-organised with INPA)

 - Perspectives on Death and Dying

-- Blended learning course evaluation.: https://cdoc.org.uk/wp-content/uploads/2021/06/Caring-for-PDoC-elearning-evaluation-2016-2019-Report-Final.pdf
+- Blended learning for University students course evaluation (Latchem-Hastings, G)